Michad/tilegroxy/README.md

 ### Standalone

 Tilegroxy builds as a standalone executable that can be placed inside `/usr/local/bin` to install.
-Prebuilt binaries are available at TODO.
+Prebuilt binaries are available from [Github](https://github.com/Michad/tilegroxy/releases).

 Building it yourself requires go 1.22+ and is quite simple: